-Always use the underhood air filter restriction gauge to

-determine when the air filter element needs to be changed.
+Always use the underhood air filter restriction gauge to determine when the air filter element needs to be changed.
 The warning light on the instrument cluster should not be used exclusively for determining when the air filter element needs changing.

-After servicing the air filter element, reset the restriction gauge by pressing the button on the end of the gauge.
+After installation of the new filter element, reset the gauge by pressing the reset button on top of the gauge.

 Note: If the vehicle is operated in a heavy snow storm, in blowing snow or the vehicle is equipped with a snowplow, the engine air filter element may become partially clogged with snow and/or ice.
-If this occurs, the air filter restriction gauge will move to the CHANGE FILTER mark and the engine may experience a significant reduction in power output.
-The vehicle may be driven under these conditions for up to 160 km (100 miles) without damage to the engine or related components.
+If this occurs, the engine may experience a significant reduction in power output.
+The vehicle may be driven under these conditions for up to 100 miles (160 km) without damage to the engine or related components.

 At the earliest opportunity, clear all snow and ice from the air induction system and reset the restriction gauge by pressing the button on the end of the gauge.
-If the air filter restriction gauge moves the CHANGE FILTER mark after clearing snow and/or ice, then replace the filter.
+If the air filter restriction gauge reads 25 inches (635 mm) after clearing snow and/or ice, then replace the filter.
 Reset filter restriction gauge after changing the air filter element.